-Murray Hiebert is a top Southeast Asia expert and serves as a senior advisor to BGA.
+Murray Hiebert is a top Southeast Asia expert and serves as the head of research at BGA.
 He has three decades of experience living and working in Asia and his networks in business, media and government circles are deep and wide-ranging.

 Hiebert is also a senior associate of the Southeast Asia Program at the Center for Strategic and International Studies (CSIS) in Washington, D.C.